Lefroy, Tasmania

 Lefroy is a rural locality in the local government area of George Town in the Launceston region of Tasmania.
 It is located about 46 km north of the town of Launceston.
 The 2016 census determined a population of 76 for the state suburb of Lefroy.
+The 2021 census determined a population of 82 for the state suburb of Lefroy.

 History

 Originally known as Nine Mile Springs, the locality was named for Sir John Henry Lefroy, the Administrator of Tasmania in 1880.
 Lefroy was gazetted as a locality in 1967.

+In August 1892, reports showed that Lefroy was full of ownerless stray goats, leading to calls for a town pound.